 Everything you need to know about planning a day trip to the Bastei bridge in Saxon Switzerland

-Seriously guy, if you are visiting Dresden (make sure to read my guide) a quick day tour to Bastei Bridge is a real no brainer.
+Seriously guys, if you are visiting Dresden (make sure to read my guide) a quick day tour to Bastei Bridge is a real no-brainer.
 No matter if you are visiting in summer or winter, the ancient sandstones will impress you like no other!
 The best part: There isn’t even an entry fee for the national park!

 Here’s what to expect:

 Visiting the Bastei Bridge

 The Bastei Bridge is a truly unique tourist attraction that dates back to the early 19th century.
 Back then, the first tourists came to admire the awe-inspiring view, and very soon the first wooden bridge was built (1826).